ankitagrg/GenWriteHub/README.md

 # ✨ Gen Write Hub

-**Gen Write Hub** is an AI-powered content generation platform that helps you quickly create high-quality content on any given topic.
-Powered by Groq’s **LLaMA 3** model, the app allows you to generate content based on your topic, tone, audience, and keywords.
+**GenWriteHub** is a sophisticated AI-powered content generation platform designed to streamline the creative writing process.
+It allows users to generate high-quality, tailored content by specifying parameters such as topic, target audience, tone of voice, and relevant keywords.

 ---